lostatc/sqlarfs-rs/README.md

 # sqlarfs

-🚧 This library is under construction.
-It's not ready to be used just yet. 🚧

 A file archive format and virtual filesystem backed by a SQLite database.

 This library is a Rust implementation of the